 The Dukes Head which is reputed to be the most haunted building in King’s Lynn!
 This sits opposite the Corn Exchange on the other side of the Market Square.
 It’s a magnificent structure and was built in 1683 for the King's Lynn MP Sir John Turner.
 It was built by Henry Bell, who also built the Customs House.

 Red Mount Chapel sits resplendently in the middle of The Walks and is totally unique in that there is no other building like it.
 Open to the public during the day.
+Built in 1483, it's an octagonal medieval Gothic building with 3 storeys.
+Apparently it was used as a gunpowder store during the Civil War and, during the plague, a charnel house for the old bones when new graves were dug, a stable and finally an astronomical observatory.
+It was restored in 2007.

 Apart from the historic buildings that adorn the town, there are lots of other exciting and varied attractions in King's Lynn UK to keep you occupied.